galabarquerom/GraphCEP/README.md

 To run our experiments follow these steps:

-- In ‘config.properties’ set ‘NUM_EVENTS’ to 5000, 10000, 20000 or 30000
+- In ‘config.properties’ set ‘NUM_EVENTS’ to 5000, 10000, 20000 or 30000.
-- Set ‘DELAY’ to TRUE to test with a delay and set to FALSE otherwise
+- Set ‘DELAY’ to TRUE to test with a delay and set to FALSE otherwise.
-- Right click on Main.java file on ‘motorbikeProject’ located on src/main/java/com/cor/cep/ project: Run as -> Java Application
+- Right click on Main.java file on ‘motorbikeProject’ located on src/main/java/com/cor/cep/ project: Run as -> Java Application.

 Results will be shown on the console.